sara-negussie/Chandra/README.md

 # Chandra
-Getting data from Chandra using PyVO
+Getting data from Chandra using PyVO (Python Visual Observatory)